CMS-HTT/NLOReweightingTool/README.md

 ## If you already have your final trees

-The idea is to load the shared library and use returnNLOweight function.
+The idea is to load the shared library and use _returnNLOweight_ function.

-The example code is available below.
+You can try following example code.

 C++: